 Females build nests out of twigs, coarse grasses, pine needles, moss, bark, and dead leaves.
 They line the nest cup with fine grasses and hairs.
 The finished product is about 5 inches across and 2 inches deep, and takes the female 2-9 days to complete.

 White-crowned Sparrows hop across the ground and through low foliage in brushy habitats.
 You may see them “double-scratching,” a move they share with towhees involving a quick hop backwards to turn over leaves followed by a forward hop and pounce.
 When these birds arrive on their breeding grounds males and females quickly pair, then wait until snow has melted enough to begin nest building.
 At the end of summer the pairs break up and winter separately, but when both members of the pair return the next summer, about two-thirds of the pairs re-form.
 Young birds move very little for the first few days after they leave the nest, and don’t typically learn to fly until a week or so later.
 Siblings can stay with each other for more than two months after fledging.Back to top

 White-crowned Sparrows are numerous and widespread but populations declined by about 29% between 1966 and 2012, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 60 million with 80% spending some part of the year in the U.S., 59% in Canada, and 18% wintering in Mexico.
 They rate a 7 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Back to top

-- Chilton, G., M. C. Baker, C. D. Barrentine and M. A. Cunningham.
+Chilton, Glen, M. C. Baker, C. D. Barrentine and M. A. Cunningham.
 1995.
-White-crowned Sparrow (Zonotrichia leucophrys).
-In The Birds of North America, No. 183 (A. Poole, Ed.).
-The Birds of North America Online, Ithaca, New York.
+White-crowned Sparrow (Zonotrichia leucophrys), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-- Dunne, P. 2006.
-Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Dunne, Pete.
+2006.
+Pete Dunne's essential field guide companion: Houghton Mifflin Harcourt.

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.